twinters/gitta/README.md

 | [Whinge_Bot](https://twitter.com/Whinge_Bot)  | 450805        | 870  | 3092        | 6           | 80   | 16300       | 748         | 131  | 59210       | 1710        | 222  |

-## Paper citation
+## Credits & Paper citation

-If you would like to refer to this work, or if use this work in an academic context, please consider citing [the following paper](https://arxiv.org/abs/2009.04530):
+If you like this work, consider following me on [Twitter](https://twitter.com/thomas_wint).
+If use this work in an academic context, please consider citing [the following paper](https://arxiv.org/abs/2009.04530):

 ```
 @article{winters2020gitta,